kwrooijen/gungnir/doc/modules/migrations.md

 # Migrations

-Migrations are currently not supported by Gungnir.
+Migrations are currently not built-in to Gungnir.
 Eventually we'll create a data driven solution but for now we'll have to use one of the other libraries available.

 [Ragtime](https://github.com/weavejester/ragtime) is the recommended migration